SCALEit-eG/scaleit-interfaces-specification/GeneralInterfaces/README.md

 - 200 OK: settings successfully changed
 - 400 Bad Request: wrong data format or types
 - 404 Not Found: no settings available

+## Error Responses

+- Error responses should be standardized
+- Should provide user friendly parts for human readability
+- Should provide machine interpretable parts with detailed and concise semantics

+### REST

+1. HTTP error codes should be used correctly
+2. Problem details following RFC7807 should be used see [problem.ts](./problem.ts)